nstack-io/docs/docs/App-open.md

 1. Send phone language, current version to NStack and when the localization was last updated
 2. NStack finds best fit language based on language and returns it if the server version is newer than the phone's version
 3. NStack checks if Version control has any updates enabled for the received version (i.e. 1.0.0)
+4. NStack checks if there is a Rate reminder set up
+5. NStack checks if there are any Messages to retrieve
-4. NStack returns all of this in App Open response
+6. NStack returns all of this in App Open response
-5. Phone uses newest translation, updates last updated, shows any Version control dialog if necessary
+7. Phone uses newest translation, updates last updated, shows any Version control dialog if necessary

 ### The long story